Air Pollution Ozone

 air pollutants, the concept of

-affected even at low levels, and because we are now able to
+and are affected even at low levels, and because we are now able

-detect even rare cases.
-Therefore, the application of the policy
+to detect even rare cases.
+Therefore, the application of the

-principle of providing an adequate margin of safety in order to
+policy principle of providing an adequate margin of safety in

-eliminate adverse effects even for the most susceptible groups
+order to eliminate adverse effects even for the most susceptible

 Risk reduction strategies are nevertheless effective in